praisenter/manual.praisenter.github.io/pages/slide-components.md

 ![Slides countdown component]({{ page.relpath }}assets/img/slides-countdown-component.png){: .rounded .img-fluid}

 The countdown component requires a _target_ date and time to countdown to.
 This is great for events that may be upcoming on a specific date.
 Just enter the date of the event (you can set the time to 00:00:00 to stop the countdown on the day of) and every time you show the slide, it will be counting down to that date.
-No need to adjust the coundown, restart it, etc.
+No need to adjust the coundown, restart it, etc.  By default, the countdown halts when it reaches the target date/time.
+You can turn this behavior off using the `Stop at zero` setting.
+When this setting is off, the countdown will continue and will show negative values to indicate the target date/time has already passed.

 But what if I have a part of my service that we want to show a countdown for every time?
 A good example of this is a countdown until 7 PM for when the service beings or a period of meet and greet.
 To set a countdown for this use, toggle on the `Time only` setting and set the target time (the target date will be ignored).
 Now the countdown component will countdown to the same time every time you show the slide.